 AUSTAFE is a professional association of senior TAFE managers across Australia.
 The Association has been operating since 1990 and its predecessor organisation, the Australian association of TAFE Principals, since 1980.

-The Australasian Association of Vocational Education and Training Research Association (AVETRA) is an independent association of researchers in vocational education and training (VET) from the TAFE, university, industry and government sectors in the Australasian region.
+The Australasian Vocational Education and Training Research Association (AVETRA) is an independent association of researchers in vocational education and training (VET) from the TAFE, university, industry and government sectors in the Australasian region.
 It was established in 1997 as the Australian Vocational Education and Training Research Association and changed its name to the Australasian Association of Vocational Education and Training Research Association in September 2018.

 Australian Association of Adult and Community Education (AAACE)